-It can be a challenge to explain to some people how special some of the older football cards are.
-They just don’t understand the attraction of a tiny piece of cardboard with a faded-out photo on the cover.
+It can be a challenge to explain to some people why a football card is worth four million dollars.
+They just don’t understand the attraction of a tiny piece of cardboard.

 Vintage Football Cards